 - Take advantage of sales.
 Azure Standard has frequent sales as well as discounted overstock items and a bargain bin.
 Be on the lookout for an item you want to go on sale and save some cash.

-Buying your own bulk is a great way to save yourself money and drastically reduce your waste, particularly if you live somewhere without aisles of bulk bins.
+Buying your own bulk food online is a great way to save yourself money and drastically reduce your waste, particularly if you live somewhere without aisles of bulk bins.
 Finding ways to reduce the cost can be tricky, but worthwhile in the long run.